Singular Vectors of Attention Heads Align with Features: Discussion

 \paragraph{Limitations.} In this paper, directly examining features in real models is out of scope.
 However, a number of studies have shown in real models that features derived from SVF alignment are interpretable \cite{Ahmad:NeurIPS2025,Pan:NeurIPS2024,FrancoCrovella:arxiv24} and causal for model performance \cite{FrancoCrovella:Neurips25}.
 Hence our focus here has instead been on clearly establishing the underlying theoretical and empirical evidence for SVF alignment.

 While the evidence shows that singular vectors align closely with features in the toy model, it is possible that in real models at least some singular vectors align with `cone directions' (directions that are overrepresented among features) due to anisotropy \cite{godey-etal-2024-anisotropy, e27040344}.
-The fact that singular-vector derived features are often interpretable \cite{Ahmad:NeurIPS2025,Pan:NeurIPS2024,FrancoCrovella:arxiv24} suggests, at minimum, that many singular vectors are \emph{not} influenced by `cone directions,' but more work is needed to understand the importance of feature anisotropy.
+Our preliminary study (Appendix~\ref{app:alignment-under-anisotropy}) shows that SVF alignment can still occur when features are strongly anisotropic.
+Further, the fact that singular-vector derived features are often interpretable \cite{Ahmad:NeurIPS2025,Pan:NeurIPS2024,FrancoCrovella:arxiv24} suggests, at minimum, that many singular vectors are \emph{not} influenced by `cone directions,' but more work is needed to understand the importance of feature anisotropy on SVF alignment.

 While our results shed light on why and when the singular vectors of attention heads align with features, we only scratch the surface of the phenomenon.
-For example, there are questions related to the \emph{number} of features that are of interest to head.
+For example, there are questions related to the \emph{number} of features that are of interest to a head.
 When there are more features of interest to a head than the head has dimensions to represent ($H$ in our model), how are features deconflicted?
 We present some evidence in Appendix \ref{app:more-features} that the least `important' features will share a common singular vector pair, but more work is needed, both experimentally and theoretically, to understand what can happen in general.
 Second, our work is limited to the study of a single head.
 Across the multiple heads in a real model, how are singular vectors in aggregate allocated among features?
 Note that there is evidence that an important benefit of multi-head attention is the ability to deconflict features, ie, to suppress noise in the attention mechanism arising from feature interference \cite{adler2025capacityselfattention}.
 Further, there is evidence that some singular vectors are nearly identical across multiple heads (the so-called `control signals' in \cite{FrancoCrovella:Neurips25}).
 Third, is there a higher level at which to view the set of singular vectors in use across all heads in a model?
 The authors in \cite{attn-head-superposition} show a toy-model case in which multiple heads work in superposition to compute a single output.
 Can we observe coordinated use of singular vectors across multiple heads?